FlexiThemes/email-login-auth/readme.txt

 How to install:

-1. In your WordPressu Dashboard, please go to Plugins -> Plugin Install.
+1. In your WordPress Dashboard, please go to Plugins -> Plugin Install.
 2. Search "Email Login Auth".
 3. Click on the "Install Now" button.
-4. After you can "Activate" the plugin in Plugins -> Installed.
+4. Afterward you can "Activate" the plugin in Plugins -> Installed.
 5. Now you and your users will be able to login using their account e-mail address.

 == Frequently Asked Questions ==